RanvierMUD/ranviermud/docs/extending/commands.md

 Both of these commands happen to interact with the player but take note that you have access to the entirety of the game's state inside these commands.
 That includes all active players, all areas, rooms, NPCs, and items in the game, server configuration as defined in `ranvier.json`, and more.
 See the `ranvier` executable's `GameState` variable for a list of all the things you have access to.
-Further, the `core-commands` default bundle which ships with Ranvier has many example commands to work from.
+Further, the `ranvier-commands` default bundle which ships with Ranvier has many example commands to work from.

 ### inventory